 If you no longer need your paid Workspace plan, you can downgrade to a Starter Workspace.

 Important: Only 1 Starter Workspace is allowed per user.
-If you would like to downgrade a paid Workspace plan to a Starter Workspace and already have 1 Starter Workspace in existence, you’ll need to delete your existing Starter Workspace before you can downgrade.
+If you would like to downgrade a paid Workspace plan to a Starter Workspace and already have 1 Starter Workspace in existence, you’ll need to delete or archive your existing Starter Workspace before you can downgrade.

 To downgrade to the Starter Workspace: